 Weather and climate are two different but related terms one must comprehend.
 Most of us have seen the weather report on the news dictated by the weather forecaster, speaking about the temperature, cloudiness, humidity, and whether a storm is likely in the next few days and more.
 This is the day-to-day state of the atmosphere at a particular place.

 Climatic changes are the outcome of influences we had on the atmospheric factors i.e. factors that affect climate.
 These factors are undergoing changes over and over for few decades.
-Few natural factors affecting climate are as follows:
+Here are a few natural factors affecting climate changes.

 - Topography: It means the shape of a land.
 Latitudes and elevation ranges are one of the factors that lead to fluctuation in surface temperatures.
 It can lead to local changes in climate.